-Stakeholders of West Hills need to be prepared for a large-scale disaster as well as learn how to take care of family, friends and neighbors when local City services (Police, Fire, 911) are not available for several days or weeks.
+Stakeholders of West Hills need to be prepared for a large-scale disaster and learn how to take care of family, friends and neighbors when city services (police, fire, 911) may not be available for several days or weeks.
 This is the expected scenario here in Southern California after the next large earthquake or fire.

 The West Hills Neighborhood Council (WHNC) has prepared this emergency response plan for all stakeholders in case of a major disaster.
-This plan involves the use of trained Community Emergency Response Team (CERT) volunteers, trained medical stakeholders, stakeholders with special skills, and just plain folks as well as RYLAN (Ready Your LA Neighborhood, formerly Map Your Neighborhood.)
+This plan involves the use of trained Community Emergency Response Team (CERT) volunteers, trained medical stakeholders, stakeholders with special skills, and just plain folks as well as RYLAN (Ready Your LA Neighborhood, formerly Map Your Neighborhood).

-This plan will, to the best of its ability, provide important emergency preparedness and response information to all stakeholders in West Hills.
+This plan provides important emergency preparedness and response information to all stakeholders in West Hills.
 It is limited in detailed planning to West Hills.